Magna-Fi

-Magna-Fi was a rock band from Las Vegas, Nevada.
+Magna-Fi, also known as The Szuters or Outta The Blue, was an alternative rock band from Las Vegas, Nevada.
 It consisted of guitarist and lead vocalist Mike Szuter alongside his brother C.J.
 Szuter on guitar, bassist Rob Kley, drummer Charlie Smaldino, and, in their later years, guitarist Christian Brady.
-They are perhaps best known for performing "All Hail Shadow" on the Shadow the Hedgehog (2005) video game soundtrack, as well as their single "Where Did We Go Wrong", which was used for the NASCAR 2005: Chase for the Cup.
+They are perhaps best known for performing "Who I Am" on the Shadow the Hedgehog (2005) video game soundtrack, which eventually was removed due to being incomplete, as well as their single "Where Did We Go Wrong", which was used for the NASCAR 2005: Chase for the Cup.

 History

-Mike and C.J.'s previous band, The Szuters, had found moderate success touring and releasing albums in Japan.
-However, their music seldom left the country, and the group essentially split after their third album in early 2000.
-The Szuter brothers would relocate to Las Vegas the next year, marking the disbandment of The Szuters and the formation of Magna-Fi with new bandmates and a shift in sound and tone.
-While they would continue to perform as The Szuters for a period of time, the group had decided on their new title by 2002, at Smaldino's suggestion.
-The four-piece would get signed to Aezra Records, a label distributed by EMI, in 2003.
+Mike and C.J. had found moderate success touring and releasing albums in Japan while under the name The Szuters.
+However, their music seldom left the country, and their original bassist and drummer left after their third album in early 2000.
+The brothers, originally hailing from Cleveland, relocated to Las Vegas in 1997.
+Here, they would find bassist Rob Kley & drummer Charlie Smaldino.
+While they would continue to perform as The Szuters in the Asia, the group had decided on their new title for western audiences by 2002, citing confusion of their genre and pronunciation of the name "Szuters".
+The band was signed to Gold Circle Records, and their first album was due to be released under this label.
+However, just one day after the single release of Where Did We Go Wrong, Gold Circle's record label dropped out, cancelling the album's release.
+After releasing the album independently through shows, the four-piece would get signed to Aezra Records, a label distributed by EMI, in 2003.
 Magna-Fi's debut album on the label, Burn Out The Stars, was produced by Paul Lani (Megadeth, Failure, Mötley Crüe).

 In 2004, Magna-Fi appeared on the weekly concert series in Buffalo, New York, on Thursday at the Square along with Fuel and Seven Day Faith.
 The band at that time, for 2 months, was direct support for Fuel.
 In the same year, they appeared at the annual festival tour, Ozzfest.
 Afterwards, the band headlined their tour and became direct support for Sevendust for months after.
 They also made a return home for veterans show in North Carolina, after a sudden Sevendust cancellation.